suwebdev/wats-lab-faq/first-question.md

 `code --help`

 If a list of help topic is printed to the screen, the VS Code is in the path.
-If not investigate how to get VS Code into the Path.
+If not investigate how to get VS Code into the Path \([Mac](https://code.visualstudio.com/docs/setup/mac) and [Windows](https://code.visualstudio.com/docs/setup/windows)\).
 If in the path execute the following in the command line.

 `git config --global core.editor "code --wait"`